worldpeaceenginelabs/METAVERSE-DAO_CLOUD-ATLAS/README.md

 Your JAMstack, Webcontainers and WASM creations will be seamless by nature.

 Although we are still working on perfecting it, we are fully committed to ensuring a seamless user experience as they transition between different bubbles.
 Our goal is to eliminate any perceived loading time for the new bubble, allowing your users to effortlessly move between the globe, games, and serious applications.
-(Users will have the option to preserve their stats and items as they transition between bubbles)
+(Devs and Users will have the option to preserve their stats and items as they transition between bubbles.
+We utilize GunJS mostly as a decentralized alternative to Dropbox or Firebase for sharing stats and items across various bubbles.)

 We aim to provide a Metaverse, Sword Art Online, Astrometrics, Holodeck-like experience.